-Scattered around the camp is a small concrete foundation, an oven, a water storage reservoir (possibly doubling as cold storage), a trash dump with old bottles and tin cans, and miscellaneous debris.
+Scattered around the camp are: a small concrete foundation, an oven, a water storage reservoir (possibly doubling as cold storage), a trash dump with old bottles and tin cans, and miscellaneous debris.
 The Gold Hill Mine is above the camp.

 Just down the wash from John's Camp lies what I've dubbed the "Boulder Cabin."
 This intriguing structure, nestled between massive granite boulders, showcases the resourcefulness of early miners.
 It's possible that one of the Johns or Wiser, founders of the Gold Hill Mine, constructed this shelter.
 It is an interesting spot.